Army seals off Mali town after reports of ethnic reprisals

 While some Tuaregs support the Islamists, particularly in the Ansar Dine faction founded by former separatist leader Iyad ag Ghali, many of them do not and resent its fundamentalist form of Islam at odds with the region’s traditional moderate Sufi beliefs.

-French Defence Minister Jean-Yves Le Drian acknowledged on Wednesday, in an interview with France 24 television, that “there are risks” that violent reprisals had been carried out.
+French Defense Minister Jean-Yves Le Drian acknowledged on Wednesday, in an interview with France 24 television, that “there are risks” that violent reprisals had been carried out.

 “We have to be extremely vigilant and the president (Francois Hollande) is counting on the sense of responsibility of the Malian army’s officers to avoid any violence,” he said.